For our employees we offer the following benefits :

-You will be paid 11 euros NET per hour during your first year with the agency in addition to receiving all of the other benefits associated with being an employee.
+You will be paid 11 euros NET per hour with the agency in addition to receiving all of the other benefits associated with being an employee.

 You are paid for the hours you work during the school terms.
 Please note French children have eight weeks of school holidays between September and June plus a number of other vacation periods during the year.